shrutikadhake/TWTAI-Shrutika/Project_guidelines.md

 | Release Notes | Riffat | 1.
 Riffat<br>2.
 Samyak Mukherjee<br>3.
 Dhannya Nair<br>4.
 Anubhav Chaudhary<br>5.
 Dimple Mittal<br>6.
 Srividya Kannan<br>7.
 Div<br>8.
 Shubh Karman<br>9.
 Bhargavi<br>10.
 Vasavi |
 | Document Intelligence Platform - Converter & Rebranding | To be confirmed | 1.
 Owner<br>2.
 Riffat Wyne<br>3.
 Anubhav<br>4.
 Anshita<br>5.<br>6.<br>7.<br>8.<br>9.<br>10. |
 | Document Intelligence Platform - Draft Generator & Automated Pre-Review | To be confirmed | 1.
 Owner<br>2.<br>3.<br>4.<br>5.<br>6.<br>7.<br>8.<br>9.<br>10. |

-## Appendix B: Suggested Message to Share With the Group

-**Suggested group message:**

-> Team, to keep the work focused and manageable, we will proceed with three project tracks only:
->
-> 1. Release Notes - Owner: Riffat
-> 2. Document Intelligence Platform - Converter & Rebranding - Samyak
-> 3. Document Intelligence Platform - Draft Generator & Automated Pre-Review - Shrutika
->
-> Each team will have one owner and 9-10 members including the owner.
-Please sign up for only one project.
-Once a project reaches 10 people, additional volunteers will be redirected to another track.
->
-> Meetings, if required, will be scheduled only as agreed by the owner and team members.